epilimic/ProMod/README.txt

     - Starting common limit is set to 0.33 times common limit (from l4d2_startercommon).
     - Tank healths are 1000/2000/3000/4000 (multiply by 1.5 for the real versus value).
 - All item spawns are now handled by universal-item-manager.
-- Removed l4d_nocans, all canister, can and firework removal is now done by universal-item-manager.
+- Removed l4d_nocans, all canister, can and firework removal is now done by item-manager.
 - Changed the way plugins are loaded to be more developer-friendly.
 Plugin loads and cvar settings are divided into .cfg modules, selectively executed by each config that wants that module's features:
     - There's a .cfg for the standard promod settings.
     - There's a .cfg for each possible player number (1v1/2v2/3v3/4v4).